s9e/TextFormatter/docs/Cookbook/30_Plugins/MediaEmbed/AddBundled.md

 ## Add a site from the supported list

-You can look into the list of supported sites in [sites.xml](https://github.com/s9e/TextFormatter/blob/master/src/Plugins/MediaEmbed/Configurator/sites.xml).
+You can look into the list of supported sites in [the sites directory](https://github.com/s9e/TextFormatter/blob/master/src/Plugins/MediaEmbed/Configurator/sites/).

 ```php
 $configurator = new s9e\TextFormatter\Configurator;